KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 This setting tells **Kdenlive** where to find the MLT executables and profile files.
 Only advanced users would really need to change these settings. **Kdenlive** is basically a front end to the MLT program and this setting tells **Kdenlive** where to find the engine that runs the whole application.

 Path to the MediaInfo file.
 If filled in Kdenlive shows more details in clip properties.

-**Proxy and Transcode Jobs**

-- :guilabel:`Concurrent threads` This will set the number of threads the program will attempt to use when calling ffmpeg to encode :ref:`clips`.
-This will be what kdenlive passes to the ffmpeg  *-threads* parameter.
-Increasing this parameter may not have an effect if you have changed the proxy encoding settings using :ref:`project_settings` to a codec that ffmpeg does not do multi-thread on.
-(Multi-threading is supported for MPEG-2, MPEG-4, H.264, and VP8)

-.. versionadded:: 22.08

-- :guilabel:`Use lower CPU priority for proxy and transcode tasks`

-This adds a Kdenlive setting to lower the priority of the proxy rendering (QProcess).
-This helps keep the main UI responsive when proxies are rendering.

-.. versionadded:: 22.12

-- :guilabel:`Cached Data`

-Add a maximal cache size so that Kdenlive can check every 2 weeks if the total cached data size exceeds this limit and warn the user.

 .. deprecated:: 19.04